 Liquidity risk is the possibility that investments in a Fund cannot be readily converted into cash when required.
 A Fund is exposed to daily cash redemptions of units.
-Liquidity risk is managed by investing the majority of a Fund's assets in investments that are traded in an active market and that can be readily disposed.
-In accordance with securities regulations, a Fund must maintain at least 90% of its assets in liquid investments.
-In addition, a Fund aims to retain sufficient cash and cash equivalent positions to maintain liquidity, and has the ability to borrow up to 5% of its NAV for the purpose of funding redemptions.
-All non-derivative financial liabilities, other than units, are due within 90 days.
+Liquidity risk is managed by investing the majority of a Fund's assets in investments that are traded in an active market and for mutual fund trusts, income taxes payable on net realized capital gains are refundable on a formula basis when units of the Funds are redeemed.